ArmandPhilippot/wordpress-boilerplate/README.md

 ## Requirements

-- In order to avoid the warnings related to the use of `https`, you will need a valid certificate.
+- In order to avoid the warnings related to the local use of `https`, you will need a valid certificate.
 You can achieve this with [mkcert](https://github.com/FiloSottile/mkcert).

 - This boilerplate use Standard version to generate a changelog and Husky to validate commits, so you need to follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).